A high-quality and extremely comfortable Edwardian bergere armchair from around 1910.

-It has been traditionally restored by our master craftspeople, and completely re-webbed, re-sprung and reupholstered.
+It has been traditionally restored by our master craftspeople, and completely re-webbed, re-sprung and lashed, and has fresh hessian, horsehair (hand-secured by bridle ties), cotton felt and new FR cotton calico.
 The frame is very well-constructed with a subtle sweep of the arms, gently widening to the front.

-Great care has been taken to re-polish the wood in order to maintain its original patina of age.
+Great care has been taken to French polish the wood in order to maintain its original patina of age.

 The chair has been re-covered in a luxuriously thick velvet by Pierre Frey and hand-finished with an elegant woven trim by Houlès, Paris; one of the finest passementerie creators in France.

 The house of Pierre Frey, which remains family-owned, was founded in 1935 and is still headquartered at the same building, near the Palais Royale.

 Throughout the years, Pierre Frey has expanded to include Boussac, Le Manach, Fadini Borghi and Braquenie.
 In addition to exquisite fabrics, their range spans carpets, furniture and wallpaper.

 Houlès designs and creates the finest of trimmings and fabrics.
 Still family-owned, the company was established in Paris, by father and son Félix and André Houlès, in 1928.
 Beginning with one store at 18 Rue Saint-Nicolas, the company is now established in over 160 countries worldwide.

 Presidential residences and castles, such as le Château de Versailles, often select Houlès’ passements for their restoration projects.